-Diamonds are a girl's best friend, so what does that make an engagement ring?
-While you ponder that, we'll give you another tricky question—how much to spend on an engagement ring in the first place?
+If diamonds are a girl's best friend (they are), what does that make an engagement ring?
+While you ponder that, we'll give you another tricky question—how much should one spend on an engagement ring in the first place?
 There are so many common myths and misconceptions about buying engagement rings that it's hard to really know how much to spend when you're shopping for your significant other.
-While there's no one size fits all answer for ring etiquette (it really varies by couple), we tossed that question the way of our wedding etiquette experts, who helped nail down a price estimate, debunked any widely-held cost-related engagement ring myths, and revealed easy ways to work within your wedding budget.
+While there's no one size fits all answer for ring etiquette (it really varies by couple), we tossed that question the way of our wedding etiquette experts, who helped nail down a price estimate, debunked any widely held, cost-related engagement ring myths, and revealed easy ways to work within your wedding budget.

 When it comes to buying the ring itself, prices are going to vary widely due to a number of factors: The size and quality of the center stone, any details (like a halo or stones set in the band), and the type of metal chosen—not to mention mark-ups that can come along with factors like a popular brand name.